csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 `width` on a case-by-case basis.

-This is the most common and widely agreed upon form of mixin, and I think we can all that these are a good idea.
+This is the most common and widely agreed upon form of mixin, and I think we can all agree that these are a good idea.

 ## tl;dr